 It’s true.
 Since the summer of 2015 our monastery has been operating peacefully in Acton city.
 Over that time we have been a home for Buddhist Nuns and from June, 2019 monks trained in the Theravada Buddhist tradition, all part of the Mahamevnawa (maha may oo NA wa) order based in Sri Lanka took over the monastery from Nuns.
 We are dedicated to sharing the authentic teachings of the Buddha.

 Many people think of a monastery being deep in the forest or on the top of a mountain.
 Since the time of the Buddha, monasteries have also been located in populated areas as well.
 And since the time of the Buddha monks have traveled far and wide to spread the teachings.
-Now, over 2,500 years after the Buddha’s passing, new monks have arrived in Cyprus.
+Now, over 2,500 years after the Buddha’s passing, new monks have arrived in Acton.

 A Buddhist monastery is a living, breathing part of the surrounding community.
 Every day the monks provide opportunities for people live in Acton and other cities to learn the teachings of the Buddha.
-And everyday people in Nicosia provide the basic necessities of robes, food, shelter, and medicine to the monks.
+And everyday people in Acton provide the basic necessities of robes, food, shelter, and medicine to the monks.
 This is an ancient relationship laid down by the Buddha.

 You may even see the monks around town.
 If you do, they would love to speak with you.
 They don’t shake hands, so you can either greet them with a smile or with your hands palms together at your chest.
 They will be happy to speak with you.